michal-flaska/ue5_tutorial/NOTES.md

     - Static: Can't be changed in-game
     - Stationary: Can only change color and intensity in-game, but cant move
     - Movable: Can be moved and changed in-game
+- 'vice versa' means 'the other way around' in english